 Working with a knife is about dominant posture, and in the very close interval, a knife can do a couple major things that give it an advantage over the gun:

 - Operate without malfunctioning

-- Inflict injury *while* taking dominant positioning
+- Inflict injury *while* taking dominant positioning during an entanglement.

 The video (above right) gives an example of how a blade can be both disorienting to manage, as well as force the adversary into focus on “damage control”.
 This forces them in to a “reactive” mindset rather than proactive, which means they are not setting the tone and pace of the encounter.
 As we discussed in Fights, this is pretty important.

 We often use clichés based on outdated logic as if they were true… for example: